unamaria/ih-week3/day4/README.md

 If I don’t pass a number to the function, I want to remove all of the items.
 ```
 If the amount selected to be removed is greater than what is currently in the cart, just remove all items of that type from the cart.

+## Game of rooms
+Remember a game of rooms?
+If not, it’s alright, we will go back over the directions.
+Anyways, let’s create it in JavaScript.
+The mechanics are going to stay the same, but our execution is going to be different.
+A quick reminder of the mechanics of the game:

+* Your character starts in a “room”.
+* The description of the room is printed.
+The description should give the user a hint about what to do next.
+* A > symbol is shown to prompt the user for input.
+* There are 4 options for movement input: N for north, S for south, E for east and W for west.
+* If the character moves in a direction that is allowed, the description of the new room is printed and the prompt is shown again for inputting additional movement commands or special room-specific commands.
+* If the command inputted makes no sense in the context of the current room, a game-appropriate error message must be shown and the description of the current room along with the prompt must be repeated.
+* A room's special commands can trigger any behavior desired.
+Use your imagination!

+### Iteration 1
+Create the above mentioned game in JavaScript with all of the basic rules implemented, and a room for north, south, east, and west.
+Let's take a moment to talk about how we should structure our Game and Room classes.

+Our Room class should have attributes that hold a room’s correct answer, the rooms incorrect answer(its hint), and a description (what is prompted when the room appears)

+Our Game class should hold the current game’s state.
+This means that our game should hold a list of room objects, and the room number that we’re currently on...and probably some more stuff later down the road :).

+A game should contain many rooms, and now it’s your job to move our user from room to room, based on their answers.